ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/managing-custodian-communications.md

 ## Role groups and permissions

-Legal teams can control and segment their case activity using eDiscovery-related role groups and permissions in the Security & Compliance Center.
+Legal teams can control and segregate their case activity using eDiscovery-related role groups and permissions in the Security & Compliance Center.

 To create and manage legal hold notifications, a user must be part of the following role groups:

 - **eDiscovery Manager** - Members of this role group can create and manage eDiscovery cases.
-They can add and remove members, place custodians and content locations on hold, manage legal hold notifications, create and edit Content Searches associated with a case, export the results of a Content Search, and prepare search results for analysis in Advanced eDiscovery (Preview).
+They can add and remove members, place custodians and content locations on hold, manage legal hold notifications, create and edit Content Searches associated with a case, export the results of a Content Search, and prepare search results for analysis in Advanced eDiscovery.
 There are two sub-groups in this role group.
 The difference between these subgroups is based on scope.

   - **eDiscovery Manager** - Can view and manage the eDiscovery cases they create or are a member of.
-If another eDiscovery Manager creates a case but doesn't add a second eDiscovery Manager as a member of that case, the second eDiscovery Manager won't be able to view or open the case on the eDiscovery page in the Security & Compliance Center. eDiscovery Managers can also access their cases in Advanced eDiscovery (Preview) to perform analysis tasks.
+If another eDiscovery Manager creates a case but doesn't add a second eDiscovery Manager as a member of that case, the second eDiscovery Manager won't be able to view or open the case on the eDiscovery page in the Security & Compliance Center. eDiscovery Managers can also access their cases in Advanced eDiscovery to perform analysis tasks.

   - **eDiscovery Administrator** - Can perform all case management tasks that an eDiscovery Manager can do.
 Additionally, an eDiscovery Administrator can:

     - View all cases that are listed on the eDiscovery page.
     - Manage any case in the organization after they add themselves as a member of the case.
-    - Access case data in Advanced eDiscovery (Preview) for any case in the organization.
+    - Access case data in Advanced eDiscovery for any case in the organization.

-For more information, see [Assign eDiscovery permissions in the Office 365 Security & Compliance Center](../assign-ediscovery-permissions.md).
+For more information, see [Assign eDiscovery permissions in the Security & Compliance Center](../assign-ediscovery-permissions.md).